leonchen34/nd00333_AZMLND_Project2/README.md

 # Machine Learning Operations

-In this project, Azure AutoML is used to produce a cloud-based machine learning production model with Bank Marketing data.
-The model could be used to predict if a client would subscribe to a term deposit.
-Steps are shown how the model is produced,deployed and consumed.
-Also a pipeline will be created, published and consumed.
+In this project, Bank Marketing data is utilized to create a cloud-based machine learning model that predicts whether a client would subscribe to a term deposit.
+First AML Studio AutoML method is employed, showcasing the steps involved in generating,deploying, and consuming the best model.
+Also AML Python SDK is employed to construct and publish an AutoML pipeline.
+The published pipeline endpoint can be triggered to execute experiment runs.
 <br><br>
 ## Architectural Diagram
 <br>

-### Create AutoML run and consume deployed model: <br><br>
+### Create experiment with AML Studio AutoML and Deploy best model for consumption : <br><br>

 ```mermaid
 flowchart TD